 What are Living Learning Communities?

 A Living Learning Community (LLC) is a concept based on the idea that learning takes place beyond the classroom.
-The freshman-only program provides students the opportunity to enroll in shared courses, connect with faculty and staff, and participate in group activities.
+The program provides students the opportunity to enroll in shared courses, connect with faculty and staff, and participate in group activities.

 How do students apply?

 Students apply to an LLC via their housing application, and students must self-select a community.
-Communities are filled on a first-come, first-served basis.
+First year communities are filled on a first-come, first-served basis.
 Non-first year communities are filled based on an application and selection process.